NYLMB · IICRC · Since 2012

 Remediation Service

-Long Island's #1 mold problem.
+Long Island’s most common mold problem.
 Sheathing mold from blocked bath-fan venting and under-vented roofs.
-We treat the wood AND fix the ventilation.
+We treat the wood and fix the ventilation — because one without the other means it comes back.

 NYLMB Licensed